 3. Practice Your Elevator Pitch

-Feel confident walking into the conference by having your elevator pitch down!
+Feel confident walking into this nutrition conference by having your elevator pitch down.

 An elevator pitch is a 30-second description of you, your services and niche.
 You will meet brands, other dietitians, and a plethora of referral sources at FNCE, so practicing your pitch will make for perfect opportunities by the end of the conference.